appacademy/SWEO-Part-Time-Resources/4-Module/3-week/3-day/README.md

 - If a change affects a Model, we need to manually update the Model file as well
   - Change column phone to phone_number must be done in BOTH the Model and Migration file

+Migration: communicates with the db.
+Model: intermediary between the User and the db.

 ---